Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-coinbase/README.md

 plugins: [CoinbasePlugin];
 ```

-### 2. Set credentials in Vendure
+### 2. Set API key in Vendure

 1. Start your server
-2. Go to the Admin UI > Settings > Payment methods and add a payment method
+2. Go to the Admin UI > Settings > Payment methods and add a payment method with handler `coinbase-payment-handler`
-3. Fill in your Coinbase ApiKey.
-You can find your apiKey at https://beta.commerce.coinbase.com/settings/security
+3. Set your Coinbase API key.
+You can find your API key at https://beta.commerce.coinbase.com/settings/security
-4. Fill in your desired storefront redirectUrl, something like `https://storefront/order/`.
+4. Set your desired storefront redirectUrl, something like `https://storefront/order/`.
 Your customer will be
    redirecte to this page + order code: `https://storefront/order/897HH7HG7`
 5. Save the payment method